pyoomph/pyoomph/INSTALL.md

 > python -m pip install pyoomph

 should install the basic framework.
-For the maximum performance, please refer to the sections below.
 On Mac M1 processor systems, please execute it in a Rosetta2 terminal (see below).
+For the maximum performance and system-specific information, please refer to the sections below.

 If you cannot manage to install it, refer to our [tutorial](https://pyoomph.readthedocs.io/).
 If this cannot help, you can ask for help c.diddens@utwente.nl